tecnickcom/gogen/README.md

 * **TYPE** defines the project type: app or lib
 * **CONFIG** specify the configuration file containing the project settings.

-To create a new configuration please clone *default.cfg* and change the values.
+To create a new configuration please clone the *default.cfg* file and change the values.

-All projects are creted inside the *target* directory and needs to be moved to the correct path inside the *GOPATH/src*.
+All projects are creted inside the *target* directory and should be moved to the correct path inside the *$GOPATH/src*.

 ## Developer(s) Contact